-Other tires could have a negative effect on handling characteristics.
+Other tires could have a negative effect on riding behavior.

-The type, condition and air pressure of the tires all have an important impact on the handling characteristics of the motorcycle.
-The front and rear wheels must be mounted with tires with similar profiles.
+The type, condition and air pressure of the tires all have an important impact on the riding behavior of the motorcycle.

+The tires mounted on the front and rear wheels must have a similar profile.

-Worn tires have a negative effect on handling characteristics, especially on wet surfaces.
+Worn tires have a negative effect on riding behavior, especially on wet surfaces.

-- Check the front and rear tires for cuts, run-in objects and other damage. - " If the tire exhibits cuts, run-in objects or other damage: - Change the tire. - Check the depth of the tread.
+- Examine the front and rear tires for cuts, foreign bodies and other damage. - " If you find cuts, foreign bodies or other damage on a tire: - Change the tire. - Check the depth of the tread.